 \remove{Fine-grained face image editing and transfer using GANs remains an open-ended problem despite advancements in generating realistic high resolution images.
 Under unconditional settings, it is often hard to interpret or control the outputs of GANs.
 Conditional GANs are naturally more amenable thanks to extra annotations, such as manual labels \cite{bao2018towards,lample2017fader,xiao2018elegant,yin2017towards,choi2018stargan,zhang2018generative}, segmentation masks \cite{gu2019mask,lee2020maskgan}, attribute classifiers \cite{he2019attgan}, rendering models \cite{KowalskiECCV2020,usman2019puppetgan}, \etc. However, the degree of meaningful control over the generated images is largely dependent on how detailed the annotations are.
 This presents a challenge for fine-grained face editing, since detailed annotations often require additional computation and are difficult or impossible to acquire in the first place (\eg, the distinctive shape of eyes).}

 Recent advancements in Generative Adversarial Networks (GANs) \cite{brock2018large,karras2019style,karras2020analyzing} have shown capabilities to generate realistic high resolution images, particularly for faces.
 Under unconditional settings, it is often hard to interpret or control the outputs of GANs.
-Conditional generative models are more naturally amenable for semantic editing.
-However, the degree of meaningful control over the generated images is largely dependent on how detailed the annotations are.
-This presents a challenge for fine-grained face editing as it is often difficult or impossible in the first place to annotate datasets with the degree of details needed for fine-grained editing.
+Conditional GANs are more naturally amenable for semantic editing.
+However, the degree of meaningful control over the output images is largely dependent on how detailed the annotations are.
+This presents a challenge for fine-grained face editing as it is often difficult or impossible to annotate datasets with the degree of detail needed for fine-grained editing.

-Existing works on face editing typically leverage additional information to guide conditional generation, such as manual labels \cite{bao2018towards,lample2017fader,xiao2018elegant,yin2017towards,choi2018stargan,zhang2018generative}, segmentation masks \cite{gu2019mask,lee2020maskgan}, attribute classifiers \cite{he2019attgan}, rendering models \cite{KowalskiECCV2020,usman2019puppetgan}, \etc. However, the additional information requires extra computation and is not always available in practice, and the fine-grained facial features (\eg, a distinctive shape of eyes) are hard to describe as labels or features.
-As an alternative, unsupervised discovery of latent directions in a pretrained GAN \cite{harkonen2020ganspace,voynov2020unsupervised,shen2020interpreting} allows for a computationally efficient way of finding interesting semantic features in the latent space of GANs.
-However, such approaches commonly discover large changes that are less effective for fine-grained editing compared to supervised approaches.
+Existing works on face editing typically leverage additional information to guide conditional generation, such as manual labels \cite{bao2018towards,lample2017fader,xiao2018elegant,yin2017towards,choi2018stargan,zhang2018generative}, segmentation masks \cite{gu2019mask,lee2020maskgan}, attribute classifiers \cite{he2019attgan}, rendering models \cite{KowalskiECCV2020,usman2019puppetgan}, \etc. However, the additional information requires extra computation and is not always available in practice.
+In addition, the fine-grained facial features (\eg, a distinctive shape of eyes) are difficult to describe as labels or features.
+As an alternative, unsupervised discovery of latent directions in a pretrained GAN \cite{harkonen2020ganspace,voynov2020unsupervised,shen2020interpreting} allows for finding meaningful latent representations in a computationally efficient way.
+However, such approaches are less effective for fine-grained editing compared to supervised approaches.